binance/binance-spot-api-docs/faqs/spot_glossary.md

 ### S

 Self Trade Prevention (STP)
 * Self Trade Prevention is a feature that prevents orders of users, or the user's `tradeGroupId` from matching against their own.
+Read [STP FAQ](./stp_faq.md) to learn more.

 `selfTradePreventionMode`
 * A parameter used to specify what the system will do if an order could cause a self-trade.